 Bereavement due to traumatic death

-In 2005 52 people died in the London bombings, but such deaths are very rare in the UK.
-However, in other countries bomb explosions in war or terrorist attacks cause many deaths.
+In 2005, 52 people died in the 7/7 London bombings.
+While such incidents are not common in the UK, death as the result of bomb explosions in war and in terrorist attacks occurs worldwide.

-Rosemary’s son, James, was killed in the 7th July bomb explosion in London in 2005.
-He was on an underground train at the time and he was not identified for about a week.
+Rosemary’s son James was killed in the 7/7 2005 bomb explosion in London.
+He was on an underground train at the time, and he was not identified for about a week.

 Rosemary recalled the very difficult time she had after the London bombing, when people were looking for her son James.
 She felt sure that something had happened to him.